Learn about the basics of payroll processing and your obligations as an employer.

 - Pay your employees: Calculate gross pay and taxes withheld each pay period.

-- Pay taxes: Pay taxes withheld from employees' paychecks as well as the tax liabilities you incur as an employer to the appropriate government agencies, such as the IRS or your state's department of revenue.
+- Pay taxes: Pay taxes withheld from employees' paychecks as well as the tax liabilities you incur as an employer to the appropriate government agencies.

 Before your first payroll

 For each employee, be sure to have them complete each of the following forms:

 - State W-4 (if applicable)

 You will also need to report your newly hired employees to your state agency.
 This process is referred to as 'New Hire Reporting'.
 Contact your state for information on how to handle this.
 And what form to complete.

 You will need to determine the compensation types for each employee.